 As in the case JWST-ER1, the Salpeter IMF gives masses in better agreement with observations than Chabrier's IMF: the mass estimates from the photometric observations at $\langle z \rangle =0.114$ give a mass equal to 79.2\% of the total lensing mass.
 If we account, as above for JWST-ER1, for the shift of the Salpeter IMF resulting from the smaller masses in scale invariance, we need to rescale the stellar fraction in the Einstein radius following Eq.~(\ref{548}).
 For the low redshift bin $\langle z \rangle=0.114$, we obtain today's corresponding value of the stellar mass fraction of $\langle f^{Salp}_{SIV}\rangle = 0.792 \times 0.9502^{-3.56}= 0.95$.
-For the high reshift bin, $\langle z \rangle =0.383$, we obtain $\langle f^{Salp}_{SIV}\rangle = 0.626 \times 0.8591^{-3.56}= 1.07$.
-These two fractions, very close to 1.0, mean that when the shift in mass due to scale invariance is accounted for, the stellar masses from photometry/spectroscopy and for a standard IMF are also here remarkably close to the masses from lensing, in support of the present interpretation.
+For the intermediate and high reshift bins, we obtain the fractions $\langle f^{Salp}_{SIV}\rangle$ = 1.04 and 1.07.
+These fractions, very close to 1.0, mean that when the shift in mass due to scale invariance is accounted for in absence of dark matter, the stellar masses from photometry/spectroscopy within the Einstein ring, for a standard IMF, are remarkably close to the total masses from lensing, in support of the present interpretation.